Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Another product option for patching knotty pine holes, which costs much less, is Durham's water putty, but the putty isn't water resistant like the Bondo wood filler.
 You also have to wait a lot longer to allow the putty to completely dry before priming.

 Your pine cabinets might have doors with recessed paneling, or they might be one solid piece, in which case there would be nothing to caulk.
 But caulking cabinets that do have recessed panels achieves a cleaner and more professional look when the doors are painted.

 Don't go the cheap route when buying caulk.
 High quality caulk is more flexible and lasts longer.
 The caulk I use for all of my painting projects is the Quick Dry caulk from Sherwin Williams (55 year caulk).
 The caulk is acrylic latex, paintable, and dries in 30 minutes.
 I've caulked hundreds of doors with this product and never had a call back.

 Priming and Painting Knotty Pine Cabinets

 Using the wrong primer (water-based) is a very common mistake people make when priming pine cabinets.
-Stained and unpainted cabinets always need to be primed with primer that seals the wood, which include oil-based primer, or shellac-based primer, not water-based.
+Stained and unpainted cabinets always need to be primed with primer that seals the wood, which includes oil-based primer or shellac-based primer, not water-based.